-This is all made worse for AirPods when you consider something else — all of the endless alternatives that exist for Android users.
+This is all made worse for AirPods when you consider something else — all of the best wireless earbuds that exist for Android users.
 AirPods were the catalyst for true wireless earbuds, and since their initial release, company after company has released its own take on the form factor.
 Some of these have been bad, but there are plenty of others that are outstanding.

 AirPods and AirPods Pro are solid earbuds in their own right, and when used with an iPhone, offer a user experience that you just can't get anywhere else.
 However, when you strip those iPhone-exclusive goodies away, they're not all that special.
 You can spend the same or less money for vastly better earbuds in most regards, and if you use Android, it just makes sense to go with any one of those many alternatives.